 Viennese cafés with imperial grandeur we can personally recommend include Demel, Gerstner K. u.
 K. Hofzuckerbäcker, and Conditorei Sluka.
 A little less fancy (and cheaper) but excellently located on St Michael’s Square is Café Klimt.

-Cheap places to eat in Vienna
+What to eat in Vienna on a budget

 There’s no need to resort to American fast food restaurants if you’re in search of a cheap meal or snack on-the-go in Vienna.
 Not if there’s a traditional sausage stand nearby.
 They are an institution and the best places to eat in Vienna for: